dbasch/dogecoin-paper-wallet/README.md

 lein run

-The program will print out a private key and a public bitcoin address, and a wallet.png file that you can send to your printer (hopefully not connected to the internet).
+The program will print out a private key and a public dogecoin address, and a wallet.png file that you can send to your printer (hopefully not connected to the internet).
 The paper wallet is unencrypted, so keep it in a safe place.